 Performs hourly manual library and messenger work.
 Sorts, moves, shelves, locates and retrieves library materials.
 PER 1000 CAPITA:

 This output measure relates the data element to the service population.
-It is the total amount divided by the population of the library's legal service area multiplied by 1000.
-The ratio indicates the average count for every 1000 in service population.
+It is the total count divided by the population of the library's legal service area multiplied by 1000.
+The ratio indicates the per 1000 person in service population average for the data element.
 It applies to the following: Public Internet Computers, Library Program Attendance, Library Programs.

-PER CAPITA:
+PER 1000 CIRCULATION: